 CRAIG: Are these small drones are these Predator- style drones?
 Are these armed or could they be armed?
-And certainly if they're swarms there's a level of autonomy, but are these wingman swarms, flying along with a lead human, or are they purely autonomous?
+And certainly, if they're swarms there's a level of autonomy, but are these wingman swarms, flying along with a lead human, or are they purely autonomous?

 CRAIG: And are they lethally autonomous from what you understand?

-BOB: Yeah I believe they got their hands on and have exploited the Israeli Harpy missile.
+BOB: Yeah, I believe they got their hands on and have exploited the Israeli Harpy missile.
 The Harpy is a loitering lethal autonomous system.
 It goes over an area, if it sees a radar that is within its library, it automatically attacks the radar.

-BOB: And so they certainly have those.
+BOB: And so, they certainly have those.
 I know they're experimenting with small drones and the Harpy is, that's not a giant system.
 I would say, eight or 10 feet long, something like that, but they're experimenting with the whole area.
 And they've talked a lot about swarming under sea vehicles.
 They know that we have an advantage in undersea warfare, but I haven't seen any reports on their success there and how it's working.
 But they're exploring all of them.

 BOB: Now, the other thing I worry about is a lot of people, when they talk about autonomous weapons, their mind generally immediately jumps to the Terminator.
 And that's not the kind of system that I worry about.
 The kind of system I worry about is a control system that can autonomously order either a preemptive or a retaliatory attack.

 BOB: Those I think are very destabilizing and could lead to flash wars, just like we see flash crashes on the stock exchange.
 And if they were associated with nuclear weapons, that would be extraordinarily dangerous.
-So to me, that is the worry.
+So, to me, that is the worry.
 And that would be the area that I think the US should sit down with China and Russia and say, look, if we're going to have an arms control agreement on any of this stuff, let's start here.

-BOB: Neither of us wants to get into a war because an autonomous control system made a mistake and ordered a preemptive strike because it thought the indications and warning was, Hey, these guys are ready to hit us, so we better hit them before they hit us.
+BOB: Neither of us wants to get into a war because an autonomous control system made a mistake and ordered a preemptive strike because it thought the indications and warning was, hey, these guys are ready to hit us, so we better hit them before they hit us.
 So that's the thing that I worry about the most.
 The swarms, I know the Chinese are working on them.

 BOB: I don't know if they're working on autonomous control systems in this regard.
 I know they talk a lot about command and control, AI command and control and I'm certain they're working on it, but this is one of those things you won't know until you're actually in a war.
 You might not know how good they are until you're actually in the competition itself.
-So it's very difficult for us unless we get some type of intelligence hit.
+So, it's very difficult for us unless we get some type of intelligence hit.

 BOB: Garry Kasparov, he was the world champion chess player beaten by Deep Blue.

 And after that, he went through a period of soul and really started to say, where is this leading us?
-And so he went through a period of centaur chess, a chess machine that nominated moves to the human, and then the human would decide and it was a combination of human intuitiveness and creativeness, and the machine's ability to just to crunch numbers and provide stuff.
+And so, he went through a period of centaur chess, a chess machine that nominated moves to the human, and then the human would decide, and it was a combination of human intuitiveness and creativeness, and the machine's ability to just to crunch numbers and provide stuff.